 Perform real-time communication between managers and employees on absence requests.

 Automatically (and manually) check absence balances to ensure the employee is not taking excess time off.
-Absence balances are transparently visible at all times for all types of absence.
+Absence balances are transparently visible at all times for all types of absences.

 Accurately forecast future balances for all regulations and planned leave usage and calculate the accrual of earned time off.